tinify/wordpress-plugin/readme.txt

 == Screenshots ==

 1. Enter your TinyPNG or TinyJPG API key and configure the image sizes you would like to have compressed.
-2. See how much space TinyPNG has saved you from the media browser!
+2. See how much space TinyPNG has saved you from the media browser and compress additional sizes per image.
 3. Bulk compress existing images after installing the plugin or when additional sizes have to be compressed.
-4. Compress individual images in case additional sizes have to be compressed.
+4. Show progress while bulk compressing (selection from) media library.
+5. Bulk compress complete media library.

 == Changelog ==

+= 1.3.0
+* Improved bulk compressions from media library.
+You can now also bulk compress your whole media library in one step.
+* Intelligent detection if file is already compressed or was altered by another plugin and should be recompressed.

 = 1.2.1 =
 * Bugfix that prevents recompressing the original when no additional image sizes can be found in the metadata. (introduced in 1.2.0)